-At first weekly limit was Rs.10,000 which was changed to present Rs.24000.
-On 29-11-16 RBI circular is expected to come regarding new withdrawal limits applicable this week.
+At first weekly limit is Rs.24000.
+On 1-2-2017 RBI circular is expected to come regarding new withdrawal limits applicable this week.

 Regarding new deposits in bank accounts using new legal tender currencies (except old Rs,500, Rs.1000), RBI has decided to waive off any weekly limits.
 This decision has been made to make sure that cash flow happens and no shortage is experienced.

 Cash withdrawn or in hands of people are not deposited back fearing of weekly withdrawal limit in case of an urgent need.